AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 product-previous: workfront-proof
 product-area: documents;system-administration
 navigation-topic: manage-your-billing-workfront-proof
-title: The Workfront Proof Billing Page
+title: The [!DNL Workfront] Proof Billing Page
-description: To access the Billing page, open the Settings menu it the top right of the screen and choose Billing in the drop-down menu.
+description: To access the [!UICONTROL Billing] page, open the Settings menu it the top right of the screen and choose Billing in the drop-down menu.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: f3828671-e950-4649-9f6d-881101100a96
 ---
-# The Workfront Proof Billing Page
+# The [!DNL Workfront] Proof Billing Page

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## The Billing Page

-To access the Billing page, open the **Settings** menu it the top right of the screen and choose **Billing** in the drop-down menu.
+To access the [!UICONTROL Billing] page, open the **Settings** menu it the top right of the screen and choose **Billing** in the drop-down menu.

-The Billing page contains the following:
+The [!UICONTROL Billing] page contains the following:

 * Account name (1)
 * Accounts list (e.g. if you have Satellite accounts)(2)